 When a user searches for your business on Google, a link to your Google+ profile will sometimes show up in conjunction with your website.
 Keeping this in mind, you’ll want to ensure that your profile image is high quality and that you have recent posts available for viewing.
-Also note that even though you upload your profile photo as a square, it will display on your page in a circle.
+Also note that even though you upload your profile photo as a square, it will display on your page as a circle.

 Regarding your Google+ cover photo, as with most cover photos, it’s the largest image at the top of your profile, so you’ll want clear and creative visuals to portray your brand.

-NOTE: Here is the old/”classic” Google+ profile layout, which you may still see if you haven’t switched over to the new Google+ yet:
+Note: Here is the old/”classic” Google+ profile layout, which you may still see if you haven’t switched over to the new Google+ yet:

 LinkedIn is primarily for networking with other professionals, but it is also a resource for businesses to connect with other businesses, prospective employees, and industry leaders.
-You can choose between a personal profile and business page option (both with free or paid options).
+You can choose between a personal profile and business page (both with free or paid options).

 Personal Profile and Background Photo